MichielNoback/java_gitbook/05_web/mvc.md

 ## A controller

-Create a new Servlet (you should know how) and put the following code in there.
+Create a new Servlet and put the following code in there.

 ```java
 package nl.bioinf.wis_on_thymeleaf.servlets;